 Cholera in Haiti

-A cholera outbreak has hit Haiti.
+A cholera in Haiti has been a huge outbreak.
 We’ve heard about this for weeks and have had expectation for months that something so drastic could occur.
 Currently more than 60,000 people have been affected or infected during this outbreak.
 Of this amount, more than 1,400 have died.

 Cholera is an outbreak of the small intestines.
 It is caused by a bacteria called Vibrio cholerae.